Iffrit-Studio/iffrit-website/index.md

+---
+layout: default
+title: Welcome to Iffrit
+author: Iffrit Team
+---

+# Home

 ## Welcome to Iffrit

 This is our new website.
-We have to make it work.
+We have to make it work well.

 You can use the [editor on GitHub](https://github.com/fxnicolas/iffrit/edit/master/index.md) to maintain and preview the content for your website in Markdown files.